dyne/Zenroom/lib/niwi/docs/2025-1992-implementation-checklist.md

   and revalidates the relation before returning success.
 Full paper-level Ligero body extraction remains open only for the broader parameterized layout above.
-- Current PBSch Cmt is a Pedersen-backed `CMT1` profile with straight-line extraction from opened commitments.
-The native RPBSch relation verifies `C` and `S` openings, but the Cmt construction is still not the paper's final straight-line extractable Cmt.
+- Current PBSch Cmt has a Pedersen-backed `CMT1` private opening envelope and a versioned `CMT2` public Fiat-Shamir opening proof.
+Lua RPBSch production helpers require valid `C` and `S` CMT2 proofs, and the native RPBSch relation verifies the underlying `C` and `S` openings.
+The Cmt construction is still not the paper's final Fischlin/Pas-style straight-line extractable Cmt.
 - Current RPBSch has native branch relations, statement binding, a private OR selector relation, and checked `LZK0`.
 Final paper claims remain gated by finishing the paper-exact Cmt profile.